la2050/archive/_projects/2015/creating-a-space-for-the-creative-class.md

   CSULB Art Department: Wood, Craft in America Center, Offerman Wood Shop, LA Box Collective, and other artisan makers to include Sidecar Furniture, Artifact Woodworks, and Riiska Design.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The total cost to achieve our project goals is $116,700.
-We have the commitment of a local business to cover the additional costs.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Staff time (20 hours/week @ $35/hour) - $36,400
-   Speaker Series, 10 events:
-    Speaker fees (3 speakers/event @ $200) - $6,000
-    Food & beverage ($500/event) - $5,000
-    Projector - $1,200
-   Craft Business Toolkit:
-    Tape recorder - $100
-    Transcription services - $3,000
-    Podcast production (20 hours/event @ $70/hour) - $14,000
-    Writing white papers & business resources (20 hours/event @
-    $70/hour) - $14,000
-    Document design ($1,200/document) - $12,000
-   Curriculum development:
-    Workshops - $5,000
-    Apprenticeship - $5,000
-   Marketing & advertising - $15,000

-   Total - $116,700
 How do you plan to scale the success of your proposal?: >- This proposal will create a speaker series and business toolkit.
 Capturing the thoughts, experiences, and resources shared by our experts in the business